htcondor/htcondor/docs/man-pages/condor_dagman.rst

  **-DoRecovery**
     Causes *condor_dagman* to start in recovery mode.
-This means that it reads the relevant job user log(s) and catches up to the given DAG’s previous state before submitting any new jobs.
+This means that it reads the relevant job user log(s) and catches up to the given DAG's previous state before submitting any new jobs.
  **-dag **\ *filename*
     *filename* is the name of the DAG input file that is set as an argument to *condor_submit_dag*, and passed to *condor_dagman*.